 |Rental reimbursement||CarMax will cover up to $40 a day toward rental car reimbursement for 7 days while it’s in the repair shop.|

 |Repair facilities||You can use MaxCare at any repair facility certified by the National Institute for Automotive Service Excellence (ASE®).|

 |Direct payment||MaxCare will pay the repair facility directly.|

 We recommend asking for a sample MaxCare contract before you purchase a CarMax warranty.
 That way, you can read about the coverage yourself and ask questions as needed.

 It’s important to note that MaxCare is sold by CarMax but is a contract with an independent third-party service plan administrator.
 This means CarMax dealerships aren’t responsible for any issues or problems you have throughout the course of your service plan’s term.

-Here’s a sample of what the MaxCare extended service plan won’t cover:
+Here’s a sample of some exclusions on a MaxCare extended service plan: